-We love the great rates offered by UFB Direct, but we can see many potential customers being turned off by the high balance requirements needed to earn those rates.
-UFB Direct isn’t the only online bank with great rates (CIT Bank we’re looking at you), so it’s possible to find a similar rate that requires less of a financial commitment.
+We love the great rates offered by UFB Direct, however UFB Direct isn’t the only online bank with great rates (CIT Bank we’re looking at you).
+It’s possible to find a similar rates that require less of a financial commitment.

 Is UFB Direct Bank Right for You?

-UFB Direct is perfect for people who are looking for an online bank with high-interest accounts who plan on keeping a high balance.
-If you plan to keep a lot of cash in the bank long-term, their high interest rates can build up your savings rapidly.
+UFB Direct is perfect for people who are looking for an online bank with high-interest savings accounts who do not need access to a checking account.
+If you plan to keep some cash in the bank to meet your short-term and medium-term savings goals, their high interest rates can help you build up your savings rapidly.

-However, if you don’t think you’ll meet the balance requirements needed to earn the highest interest rates, other online high yield savings accounts and MMAs with competitive rates might be a better fit.
+However, if you prefer access to a checking account or don’t want to deal with the $5,000 minimum balance on the MMA, other online high yield savings accounts and MMAs might be a better fit.
 As a completely online bank, they are not a good fit for anyone looking for access to in-person banking services found at traditional brick and mortar banks.

 How to Open a UFB Direct Bank Account